National Sandwich Day: Where to get deals and freebies on subs and sandwiches - NewsBreak

 Popeyes

-New users who sign up for the Popeyes app on Nov.
-3 can get a free Popeyes Chicken Sandwich by ordering a minimum of $10 worth of food from participating U.S. restaurants (Alaska and Hawaii excluded).Banana bread is so last year: Here’s what we’re starting to bake instead, new study suggests
+Customers using the Schlotzsky’s app for in-store or online orders can get a medium sandwich for $5 on Nov.
+3. A service fee of $0.35 applies to web or app orders.Banana bread is so last year: Here’s what we’re starting to bake instead, new study suggests

 Subway